High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Conclusion

-In principle the solution procedure presented here can be extended to 3-D. However, we have not yet implemented the current method in 3-D. The reason is that, while evaluating the integrals in eqs.~\eqref{eq:dcd-bcd} and \eqref{eq:dcn-bcd} can be done very efficiently in 2-D, it is an efficiency bottleneck in 3-D. However, recent work in ref.~\citep{ying:13} on the Kernel-Free Boundary Integral Method (KFBIM) provides a natural path for addressing this issue.
-Currently we are investigating the joint use of the CFM and the KFBIM for the purpose of obtaining a method both high order (as the method in this paper), and also efficient in 3-D.
+Finally, the algorithm can be extended to 3-D. We have not yet implemented the algorithm in 3-D because the evaluation of the integrals in equation~\eqref{eq:w2:bc} becomes an efficiency bottleneck.
+However, recent work~\cite{ying:13} on the Kernel-Free Boundary Integral Method (KFBIM) provides a natural path for addressing this issue.
+Currently we are investigating the joint use of the CFM and the KFBIM for the purpose of obtaining an algorithm that is both high order (as the algorithm in this paper), and also efficient in 3-D.